 Some states also let borrowers reinstate their car loans by paying everything you owe to date, including car repossession costs.

-If you don’t file something, the collection agency can get a default judgement against you.
+If you don’t file something, the collection agency can get a default judgment against you.
 With this court order, they have additional tools to collect this debt.
-They can garnish your wages, or even put a levy to take money directly from your bank account.↑ Back to top
+They can garnish your wages, or even put a levy to take money directly from your bank account.

 How a Repossession Can Affect Your Other Finances

 Car repossession can affect other areas of your financial life.
 If your car is repossessed, this will show up on your credit report, and your credit score could drop.
-The next time you take out a loan or open a new credit card, you could be looking at a higher interest rate than before.
-You might even be denied some loans entirely.↑ Back to top
+The next time you take out a loan or mortgage or open a new credit card, you could be looking at a higher interest rate than before.
+You might even be denied some loans entirely.

 Depending on your state’s laws, you might also be able to reinstate the loan.
 With reinstatement, you’d be paying everything that’s past due, again including late fees and repossession costs.
 However, you wouldn’t need to pay the full amount of the loan, you’d only need to make the loan current.

 If you’re considering bankruptcy, you can try to get your car back through either redemption or reinstatement as part of your bankruptcy case after you file.
-You can work with a local bankruptcy attorney to figure out if this is the right option for you.↑ Back to top
+You can work with a local bankruptcy attorney to figure out if this is the right option for you.

 If you’re having trouble making payments on your auto loan, it might be time to give up your car.
 You can sell your car to another person in a private sale.
 This might give you more money to pay off the loan (which you must do before you can transfer the car’s title).
 You also won’t have to deal with repossession costs, which could be a few hundred dollars, or the public auction costs.